 To browse all LAO publications, visit our Publications page.

-August 23, 2017 - Presented to Assembly Budget Subcommittee No. 3 on Resources and Transportation
+March 6, 2019 - Presented to: Assembly Budget Subcommittee No. 3 on Resources and Transportation

 February 20, 2019 - Presented to: Senate Environmental Quality Committee

 February 14, 2019 - In this report, we assess several of the Governor’s budget proposals in the natural resources and environmental protection areas.
 Based on our review, we recommend various changes, as well as additional legislative oversight.
 We provide a complete listing of our recommendations at the end of this report.

 February 13, 2019 - Presented to: Assembly Budget Subcommittee No. 3 on Resources and Transportation and Assembly Committee on Natural Resources

 January 31, 2019 - Presented to: Senate Budget and Fiscal Review Committee